f0nzie/rTorch.old/README.md

 #> [3,]    3    6    9
 ```

+## Copying a numpy object

-## With newer PyTorch versions we should work with NumPy array copies
+With newer PyTorch versions we should work with NumPy array copies There

-There have been minor changes in the latest versions of PyTorch that
+have been minor changes in the latest versions of PyTorch that prevents
-prevents a direct use of a NumPy array.
+a direct use of a NumPy array.
 You will get this warning:

     sys:1: UserWarning: The given NumPy array is not writeable, and PyTorch does
     not support non-writeable tensors.
 This means you can write to the underlying